 Each project must include a community partner and a UNC faculty mentor who utilize their expertise to advise the fellow in developing and implementing a successful project.
 The community partner should be consulted during the beginning stages of project planning.
 Their role may include identifying and providing data about community needs, population, history and best practices, recommending resources, and planning for project sustainability.
 The role of the faculty mentor may include discussing research to inform project planning and connecting fellows with appropriate resources.

 Online applications require the submission of the following: project proposal, sustainability plan, budget, applicant resume(s) as well as name and contact information for a faculty mentor and community partner who will receive instructions for completing their contribution to the online application.

-Applications for Community Engagement Fellowships are now closed.
+Applications for the Community Engagement Fellowship are currently closed.

 About Engagement and Engaged Scholarship

-For more information about engagement and engaged scholarship see ccps.unc.edu/resources-support/.
+For more information about engagement and engaged scholarship, visit our Resources and Support page.